-A student enrolled in this major must receive a grade of "C" or higher in those courses with the alpha-designation CIS, HIM and OMT.
+A student enrolled in this major must receive a grade of "C" or higher in those courses with the alpha-designation CIS, HIM and OMT

-- Understand medical office, healthcare facilities, and health insurance operations and procedures. - Learn the skills to assist administratively in medical offices.
+- Understand medical office, healthcare facilities, and health insurance operations and procedures. - Learn the skills to assist administratively in medical offices, health care facilities, and health insurance offices.